What is ringette?

 Volunteer Positions

-Along with our coaches, each team needs a committee of parents to fill various volunteer positions.
-Without the dedication of our non-coach volunteers who step forward each and every season to lend a hand, Beaumont Ringette Association would not be able to maintain a high level of success in our teams and in the integrity of our organization.
+Each team needs a committee of parents to fill various volunteer positions.
+Without the dedication of our volunteers who step forward each and every season to lend a hand, Beaumont Ringette Association would not be able to maintain a high level of success in our teams and in the integrity of our organization.

 The following positions count as your entire volunteer commitment for the season (for one player):

-• Head Coach - Responsible for lead coaching role.
+Head Coach (1 available per team) - Responsible for the lead coaching role.

-• Assistant Coach - Responsible for assisting lead coach.
+Assistant Coach (2 - 4 available per team) - Responsible for assisting head coach.

-• Team Manager - Contact person for team, liaison between coaches, managers, players & parents, primary organizer for team, activities, attend monthly meetings.
+Team Manager (1 available per team) - Contact person for team, liaison between coaches, managers, players & parents, primary organizer for team activities.

-• Brass Ring Tournament Representatives - 2 Team reps for Brass Ring Tournament planning meetings and weekend coordination
+Brass Ring Tournament Representative (1 available per team) - Team reps for Brass Ring Tournament planning meetings and weekend coordination.

 The following positions are mandatory team commitments and do not count towards your volunteer commitment: